-- 1) The individual proposed as the subject for naming: - a) Is deceased (it is recommended but not required that a period of at least five (5) years has elapsed between the death and the proposal for Commemorative Naming); and - b) Achieved an exemplary level of community esteem during life. - 2) A broad cross-section of community leaders: - a) Expresses formal support for the naming; and - b) Demonstrates that a substantial consensus in favor of the naming exists both in the area immediately surrounding the Park Asset to be named and in the larger Prince George's County community. - 3) After appropriate research and evaluation, Department staff produces documentation sufficient for the Planning Board to conclude that: - a) The requirements and conditions set forth above in paragraphs (1) and (2) have been satisfied; and - b) During life, the individual proposed as the subject for naming established and maintained an exceptional level of support for the Park Asset, park system, or related trails and open spaces in Prince George's County.
+- 1) The individual proposed as the subject for naming: - a) Is deceased (it is recommended but not required that a period of at least five (5) years has elapsed between the death and the proposal for Commemorative Naming); and - b) Achieved an exemplary level of community esteem during life. - 2) A broad cross-section of community leaders: - a) Expresses formal support for the naming; and - b) Demonstrates that a substantial consensus in favor of the naming exists both in the area immediately surrounding the Park Asset to be named and in the larger Prince George's County community. - 3) After appropriate research and evaluation, Department staff produces documentation sufficient for the Planning Board to conclude that the requirements and conditions set forth above in paragraphs (1) and (2) have been satisfied.